7rouz/raspberry-pi-cheat-sheets/headless-wifi-config.md

-# Headless setup of WIFI and ssh activation
+# Headless WIFI setup and ssh activation

 ## WIFI configuration
 To headlessly configure WiFi on your Pi, you can create the file ```/boot/wpa_supplicant.conf``` (in the boot partition not /boot of raspbian) that contains the following lines: